Lily Friis

 Your choice to make – Acrylic on cardboard

-Artists have this incredible ability to be fully in control of their creative purpose, to create with any process they wish.
-A painting has no other function than to be a work of art, and by that definition whether it pleases the eye of the viewer, how it was created, or whether it is hung on a wall is indifferent to its function of paint on a surface.
+Artists have this incredible ability to be fully in control of their creative purpose, this agency and freedom to create with any process they wish.
+A painting has no other function than to be a work of art, and by that definition whether it pleases the eye of the viewer, how it was created, or whether it is hung on a wall is indifferent to its ‘function’ of paint on a surface.

 Module 3 – Landscape